-Miller, Sherpa, Edwards win WPIAL titles
+Miller, Sherpa, Jackson win WPIAL titles

 Catherine Miller of Upper St. Clair and Rinzen Sherpa from Mt.
 Lebanon are on opposite ends of the spectrum when it comes to swimming experience, but they are on the same side of winning.